yaal-coop/sheraf/doc/tutorial/indexation.rst

 --------------------------------

 It is possible for an index to watch several attributes.
-To do this you cannot use the :func:`~sheraf.attributes.base.BaseAttribute.index` shortcut, so you need to define the index with a :class:`~sheraf.attributes.index.Index` object.
+To do this you cannot use the :func:`~sheraf.attributes.Attribute.index` shortcut, so you need to define the index with a :class:`~sheraf.attributes.index.Index` object.